 Bondi blue colored door at 2364 S Yosemite Way

-Take your first right on Sequoia Place and right again onto South Alhambra Drive.
+Take your first right onto Sequoia Place, then right again onto South Alhambra Drive.

 2387 is the first house on your right.